ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

   Purpose: Comparing the **algorithms' complexity** between using the reusable *core class* and the *static (classes)* implementations.
 - The Matrix class has **2 constructors**:
-  1. One with defined *rows and columns*
+  1. One that initializes the *rows and columns*
-  2. One with predefined *data*
+  2. One that initializes the *data* of matrix using predefined data
 - In some comments there are **simple, custom matrices* — to help visually verify that each method behaves correctly and follows matrix rules — making the output easier to understand

 ## Technologies Used